 Start accepting payments today

 Visa.
-"Gross Approval Rate from Global Risk Team, Global Authorization Trends Tracker."
-Visa, 2024.
+"Gross Approval Rate from Global Risk Team, Global Authorization Trends Tracker" 2024.

 PYMNTS, in collaboration with Google Wallet.
-"Digital Wallets Beyond Transactions: Global In-Depth Report."
-PYMNTS, 2024, www.pymnts.com/study/digital-wallets-beyond-transactions-global-in-depth-report/.
+"Digital Wallets Beyond Transactions: Global In-Depth Report" 2024, www.pymnts.com/study/digital-wallets-beyond-transactions-global-in-depth-report/.

 Visa.
-"Gross Approval Rate from Global Risk Team, Global Authorization Trends Tracker."
-Visa, 2024.
+"Gross Approval Rate from Global Risk Team, Global Authorization Trends Tracker" 2024.

 Disclaimer: Case studies, comparisons, statistics, research, and recommendations are provided “AS IS” and intended for informational purposes only and should not be relied upon for operational, marketing, legal, technical, tax, financial or other advice.
 Visa neither makes any warranty or representation as to the completeness or accuracy of the information within this document, nor assumes any liability or responsibility that may result from reliance on such information.
 The information contained herein is not intended as investment or legal advice, and readers are encouraged to seek the advice of a competent professional where such advice is required.